dbca-wa/postgres-oracle-fdw/README.md

 # Overview

 Docker image to extend the stock PostgreSQL image with Oracle database client libraries and Foreign Data Wrapper support.
+The image also includes PostGIS extensions.

 # Instructions